microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 **Analog-to-Digital-Converter (ADCC)**

-*Note: The ADCC will measure the amplified PIR click output signal.*
+*Note: The ADCC will measure and print the detected values.*

 * In Device Resources:
   * Drivers &rarr; ADCC &rarr; ADCC